radon-h2020/radon-ide/docs/getting-started.rst

 Create a RADON workspace
 """"""""""""""""""""""""
-In the Eclipse Che dashboard select *Get Started* tab and then *Custom Workspace*.
-Copy the URL of the *RADON Devfile* received by email and paste it in the field *URL of devfile* under *Devfile* section.
-Then click on *Load devfile* and once the RADON devfile has been loaded click on the *Create & Open* button (Figure 3).
+In the Eclipse Che dashboard select *Create Workspace* tab and then *Custom Workspace*.
+Copy the URL of the *RADON Devfile* received by email and paste it in the field *Enter devfile URL* under *Devfile* section.
+Then click on *Load Devfile* and once the RADON devfile has been loaded click on the *Create & Open* button (Figure 3).

 .. figure:: imgs/CreateNewRADONWorkspace.jpg